NaeuralEdgeProtocol/PyE2/README.md

 # PyE2 SDK

-This Python package enables low-code development and deployment of end-to-end AI cooperative application pipelines within the AiXpand Execution Engine processing nodes ecosystem.
+This is the Python SDK package that allows interactions, development and deployment of jobs in AiXpand network.
+The SDK enables low-code development and deployment of end-to-end AI (and not only) cooperative application pipelines within the AiXpand Execution Engine processing nodes ecosystem.
 For further information please see "AiXpand - Decentralized ubiquitous computing MLOps execution engine".

 ## Dependencies